Skip to Content

 Home > Wellness > Health Library > Mental Health Assessment

 gives your doctor a complete picture of your emotional state.
 It also looks at how

 well you are able to think, reason, and remember (cognitive functioning).
 Your

 doctor will ask you questions and examine you.
 You might answer some of the

 doctor's questions in writing.
-Your doctor will pay attention to how you look
+Your doctor will take note of how you look

-other people, including your family and friends.
+other people.
+This includes your family and friends.
 Sometimes the assessment

 includes lab tests, such as blood or urine tests.